 We provide services for clients located in the following counties: McHenry, Kane, Kendall, and DeKalb.

-AID offers face-to-face psychiatric care for adults and children and will soon be resuming tele-health psychiatric care for adults.
-Several face-to-face adult psychiatric clinics are scheduled weekly at various AID locations, in addition to a once weekly children’s psychiatric clinic.
+AID offers face-to-face in person psychiatric care for adults and children as well as Telehealth psychiatric care for adults.
+Several Telehealth and in-person adult psychiatric clinics are scheduled weekly at various AID locations, in addition to a once weekly children’s psychiatric clinic.
 Frequency of Behavioral Health Psychiatric Services is based on a collaborative team approach between Psychiatrist and client’s support system, (family, case manager).

 Eligibility for services includes a number of factors: